Served as Cincinnati Patrolman, then

 July 1869 to April 18, 1870, as Watchman

-Uriah Sears, a Civil War veteran, had been a member of the Cincinnati Police Department, but “due to the machinations of another of its members” he was terminated.
-With a reputation for a strong and honest character, he quickly found work as a night watchman from the Cincinnati Commercial Tribune and maintained a positive relationship with the members of the Cincinnati Police Department.
+Uriah was a Civil War veteran and had served on the Cincinnati Police Department until, “due to the machinations of another of its members,” he was terminated.
+With a reputation as having a strong and honest character, he quickly found work as a night watchman for the Cincinnati Commercial Tribune and maintained a positive relationship with the members of the Cincinnati Police Department.

-On April 17, 1870, Cincinnati Patrolmen W. Matthew Keefer and William H. Auschutz found two ruffian brothers, Jeremiah J. (Jerry) Lynch and George E. Lynch, making a disturbance at 3rd and Elm Streets.
-These two were known to the officers to be involved in several fights and stabbings and the officers told them to leave the corner.
+On April 17, 1870, Cincinnati Patrolmen W. Matthew Keefer and William H. Auschutz found two ruffians, Jeremiah J. (Jerry) and George E. Lynch, making a disturbance at 3rd and Elm Streets.
+These two men were known to the officers to be involved in several fights and stabbings and the officers told them to leave the corner.

-Watchman Sears returned to the office and along the way Jerry Lynch confronted him in front of Lealle’s shirt store.
+Watchman Sears returned to the Commercial Tribune building.
+Along the way Jerry Lynch confronted him in front of Lealle’s shirt store.
 He accused Watchman Sears of lying, struck him in the face, and ran across 4th Street with Watchman Sears in pursuit.
-Lynch “slipped and fell” in front of Drown and Gibson’s carpet store at 4th and Race Streets, probably as they had planned for the police officers.
+Lynch appeared to slip and fall in front of Drown and Gibson’s carpet store at 4th and Race Streets; which was probably the plan to ambush the patrolmen.
 As soon as Watchman Sears caught up with him, Lynch sliced open Watchman Sears’s abdomen with a newly sharpened clasp knife.

 Private Watchman Lincoln saw the whole affair and started in pursuit rapping his night stick for assistance and shouting directions to have him stopped.
 There were a few people on the streets, but they did not assist.
 Lynch ran down Race Street, to Baker Alley, to Vine Street, and back to 4th Street where he caught a street car at John Street.
 Police found the knife and Lynch’s hat near the site of the scuffle.